Ephesians

 v17

-iJna + subj. "[I keep asking] that" - that.
-Forming an object clause / dependent statement of indirect speech expressing the content of Paul's prayer for the Ephesians.
+iJna + subj.
+"I keep asking that" - that.
+Introducing an object clause / dependent statement of indirect speech expressing the content of Paul's prayer for the Ephesians.

-dwh/ (didwmi) aor. subj. "may give" - Can be read as an optative, but this is unlikely.
+dwh/ (didwmi) aor. subj. "may give" - may give [to you].
+Can be read as an optative, but this is unlikely.
 In v8-9 Paul declared that the Father had bestowed on the Ephesians "all wisdom and insight", he now prays that they may realize what they already possess.
+"To you" serves as a dative of indirect object.

 pneuma (a atoV) "the Spirit" - a spirit.
 The Holy Spirit may be intended, as NIV, or the human spirit.
-If the human spirit, the inner self, is intended, Paul's prayer is that it will be enabled to receive divine revelation; "may give you a spirit of wisdom", NAB.
+If the human spirit, the inner self, is intended, such that Paul's prayer is that a person's inner being will be enabled to receive divine revelation; "may give you a spirit of wisdom", NAB.

-sofiaV (a) gen. "of wisdom" - The genitive, as with "revelation", is adjectival, attributive, limiting "spirit/Spirit".
-"An inner self attuned to the knowledge of God's will."
+sofiaV (a) gen. "of wisdom" - The genitive, as with "revelation", is adjectival, possibly attributive, "an inner self attuned to the knowledge of God's will", or attributed, "spiritual wisdom and revelation."

-kain "and" - Possibly cordinative, as NIV, but epexegetic seems more likely, ie. "the revelation in a fuller knowledge of him (in respect of him / himself = God)" probably explains what Paul means by the word "wisdom".
+kain "and" - Possibly coordinative, as NIV, but epexegetic seems more likely, ie., "the revelation in a fuller knowledge of him (in respect of him / himself = God)" probably explains what Paul means by the word "wisdom".

-apokaluyewV (iV ewV) "revelation" - of an unveiling of.
+apokaluyewV (iV ewV) gen. "revelation" - of an unveiling of.
+Genitive, as above.
 It is likely that the sense of this word for Paul is the same as musthrion, "mystery", which is explained in chapter 3.
 This mystery is the gospel, "the unsearchable riches of Christ" and not the "Gentiles are heirs together with Israel."
 Unity is a product of the gospel, not the gospel itself.

-en epignwsei (iV ewV) "so that you may know [him] better" - in a discerning, perceiving, understanding, fuller knowledge [of him].
-It is possible that en + dat. here forms a final or consecutive clause (purpose and result and are always closely linked ideas), although grammatically this is unlikely.
+en + dat. "so that" - in [a discerning, perceiving, understanding, fuller knowledge of him].
+It is possible that en here introduces a final or consecutive clause (purpose and result and are always closely linked ideas), although grammatically this is unlikely.
+Possibly better reference / respect; "with respect to ..."
 Bruce argues for "goal", as NIV, namely, that the intended purpose of the gift of wisdom and revelation is so that the believer might grow in their knowledge of God.
-Yet, it is more likely to form an epexegetic clause, summarizing the content of the wisdom and revelation; it is a wisdom and revelation that consists of ("in") information about God.
+Yet, it is more likely to adjectival, introducing an epexegetic clause, summarizing the content of the wisdom and revelation; it is a wisdom and revelation that consists of ("in") information about God.
 This "knowing" of God is called "mystical union."
 It is the process of entering into communion with God, becoming one with him, even in a sense marrying him.
 "Consisting in the knowledge of him", O'Brien.

 v18

-In v18-19, Paul identifies three particular areas of insight that he wants his readers to grasp: i] The hope of glory.
+In v18-19, Paul identifies three particular areas of insight that he wants his readers to grasp: a) The hope of glory.
 This is usually understood as the culmination of all things at the second coming of Christ - the parousia, Col.3:4.
-This "hope" is well expressed later in the letter, 5:27; ii] The inheritance in the saints.
-The inheritance is the salvation of the community of believers; the inheritance of a kingdom promised of old, although possibly the inheratance is Christ's, see below; iii] The greatness of God's power.
+This "hope" is well expressed later in 5:27; b) The inheritance in the saints.
+The inheritance is the salvation of the community of believers; the inheritance of a kingdom promised of old, although possibly the inheritance is Christ's, see below; c) The greatness of God's power.
 This power of God at work in believers is the same power which raised Christ to life, and is the power which gives us new life within, Rom.6:4, and which will raise us in the last day, Rom.8:11.

-pefwtismenouV (fwtizw) perf. pas. part. "may be enlightened" - having been enlightened.
-The participle possibly forms an epexegetic clause explaining "the Spirit of wisdom and revelaton."
-This is supported by the fact the participle and its associate noun are accusative thus possibly forming an accusative absolute, although it may just be influenced by the following accusative articular infinitive.
-On the other hand, the participle may simply be adverbial, causal, so Wallace; "since the eyes of your heart have been enlighted".
-The participial clause, "having been enlightened with respect to the eyes of your heart", may be tied to the indirect object of "may give", namely, "to you", v17, cf. O'Brien, 133, Lincoln, 47.
+pefwtismenouV (fwtizw) perf. pas. part. "may be enlightened" - having been enlightened [the eyes of the heart of you].
+The participle possibly forms an epexegetic clause explaining "the Spirit of wisdom and revelation."
+This is supported by the fact that the participle and its associate noun are accusative, thus possibly forming an accusative absolute, although it may just be influenced by the following accusative articular infinitive.
+On the other hand, the participle may simply be adverbial, causal, so Wallace; "since the eyes of your heart have been enlightened".
+The participial clause, "having been enlightened with respect to the eyes of your heart", may be tied to the indirect object of "may give", namely, "to you", v17, cf., O'Brien, 133, Lincoln, 47.
 Yet, it is likely that it is tied to uJmaV, "you [may know him better]."
 As such it would be adjectival, attributive; "in order that you, who have been enlightened with respect to the eyes of your heart, may know .....".
 The idea of the eyes of our hearts being illumined is a rather difficult image, but serves to illustrate the ministry of the Holy Spirit who communicates (illuminates) spiritual truth to the believer.
 The word is used in the LXX of God's instruction.

-eiV to eidenai (oida) perf. inf. "in order that you may know" - to know.
-The accusative articular infinitive governed by the preposition eiV forms either a purpose or result clause; "in order that / so that we can understand the truth about God's purposes"; "to enable you to see", Barclay.
+eiV to eidenai (oida) perf. inf. "in order that [you] may know" - to the [you] to know = that [you] may know.
+The accusative articular infinitive governed by the preposition eiV introduces either a purpose or result clause; "in order that / so that we can understand the truth about God's purposes"; "to enable you to see", Barclay.

-autou "[The hope of which] he [has called you]" - of him.
+autou "he [has called you]" - [of the calling] of him.
 The "hope" is the sum of the concrete promises made by God in association with his calling of believers.

 thV klhsewV gen. "called" - of the calling, invitation.
 Genitive of source.
 The strength of this word depends on our own view of predestination.
 We may properly translate it as "the hope that is associated with his invitation", or "the hope that was given you when God chose you", CEV.

-oJ ploutoV thV doxhV thV klhronomiaV "the riches of [his] glorious inheritance" - the wealth of the glory of the inheritance.
-The genitive, "glory" and "inheritance" are adjectival, probably attributive, as NIV, limiting / describing "riches"; "the very glorious inheritance", O,Brien.
-There is the possibility that both genitives are attributed giving the sense "rich glory of the inheritance", Abbott.
+thV doxhV thV klhronomiaV "of [his] glorious inheritance" - [what is the wealth] of the glory of the inheritance.
+The genitives, "glory" and "inheritance", are adjectival, probably attributive, as NIV, limiting by describing "riches"; "the very glorious inheritance", O,Brien.
+Larkin suggests that both genitives are attributed giving the sense "rich glory of the inheritance", Abbott.

-autou gen. pro. "his [glorious inheritance]" - of him.
+autou gen. pro. "his" - of him.
 The NIV takes the pronoun as possessive, but possibly ablative, source, "the rich glory of the inheritance from him."

 v19

-autou "his" - [the surpassing greatness of the power] of him.
-The NIV treats the genitive pronoun as possessive, but possibly expressing source; "from him."
+autou "his" - [and what is the surpassing greatness of the power] of him.
+The NIV treats the genitive pronoun as possessive, but possibly expressing source, "from him", or verbal, subjective, "he works the power."

 to uJperballon (uperballw) pres. part. "incomparably" - the surpassing, exceeding, going beyond the norm.
 The participle is adjectival, attributive, and is used for emphasis.
 God's power is exceedingly great and is operative in believers.

 thV dunamewV (iV ewV) gen. "power" - of the power, ability.
-The genitive is adjectival, attributed; "the surpassing greatness of the power."
+The genitive is adjectival, attributed; "the surpassing great power", Larkin.

 touV pisteuontaV (pisteuw) pres. part. "[for us] who believe" - [to us] the one's believing.
-The participle is adjectival, attributive, limiting "us", as NIV.
+The participle serves as a substantive standing in apposition to "us".

 kata + acc. "that power is like" - according to.
 Of a standard, "in accordance with / corresponding to."
 Note the piling up of similar "power" words to make the point that God's power, operative in believers, achieves His promises."